MaterializeInc/materialize/doc/user/content/sql/select.md

 When used to interactively query data, your query must depend only on materialized sources and views.
 There are exceptions, discussed in more detail below.
 When used to construct views, this restriction is lifted.

-To perform reads, Materialize simply returns the result set of a dataflow.
-(Naturally, if the dataflow doesn't exist, it must be created.)

 This is covered in much greater detail in our [architecture overview](../../overview/architecture), but here's a quick summary of how Materialize handles `SELECT` in different circumstances.